SPARQL-Anything/sparql.anything/format/HTML.md

 - Container membership properties for specifying relations to child elements in the DOM tree.
 These may include text, which can be expressed as RDF literals of type *xsd:string*.
 - Tag names are used to type the container.
 Specifically, the tag name is used to mint a URI that identifies the class of the corresponding containers.

-## Supported file extensions
+## Extensions

+SPARQL Anything selects this transformer for the following file extensions:

-.html
+- .html

-## Supported media types
+## Media types

+SPARQL Anything selects this transformer for the following media types:

-text/html
+- text/html

 ## Default Transformation